 Now, catch your breath.
 Drink something cold.
 Breathe.
 Do whatever you need to ground yourself.
 Now.
 Go back and deconstruct those statements of yours, all the way to the simplest element you can break it down into.
 Follow the rabbit, go into the weeds, chase the thought and don’t turn away from your truth.
 Each and every one reduces to this and this alone: you don’t have what was once yours; what you thought you had; what you wanted, what was promised to you, what you expected.
 In some cases, it may have turned out to be utter illusion and nothing you believed you had was ever yours to begin with.
 Am I close?

 Was it safety?
 Was it sex?
 Compliments, attention, a haven?
 A mirror, space, time?
-Shelter, nourishment, companionship, warmth?
+Shelter, nourishment, warmth?
 Intellectual parity, a kindred spirit, an accomplice?
-Play, passion, your fantasy?
 Anxiety, lust, drama…uncertainty or danger?
 The answers will be as different as there are participants, and my answer to you will ultimately be the same regardless — and I include myself here, too.

-What comes out of your heartbreak and how you move forward will, finally, be up to no one but you.
-Remember this: not having those things you had hoped for, craved, loved and lost, does not diminish you, the measure of your character, or your capacity to love.
-Yet, if you choose to wait for some magical “other” to bestow the sacrament of closure upon you, or baptize your truth with their holy light, you stand to miss the essential gift that is wholly in your own hands.
+What comes out of your heartbreak, and how you move forward will be up to no one but you.
+Remember this: not having what you craved, loved, and lost does not diminish you, the measure of your character, or your capacity to love.
+Yet, if you choose to wait for a magical “other” to bestow some sacramental closure upon you, baptize your truth with their holy light, you stand to miss the essential gift that is wholly in your own hands.
 And that would be a tragedy.

 To love is an act.
-You are free to take back your heart.
-You are equipped to rise above and sail past.
-You are the only one who will marshal the courage to face the disappointment, the failed commitments, the shortchanged expectations, the (you get it, fill in your own blank).
+You are free to take back your heart; equipped to rise above, and sail past.
+You are the only one who will marshal the courage to face the disappointment, the failed commitments, the shortchanged expectations, the (you get it, fill in your own blank here).